PhD – Doctor of Philosophy in Biomedical Engineering

 - Direct Track

-The candidate must have earned a grade point average of 85 or above in his/her master’s studies and a thesis score of above 85.
+The candidate must have gained a grade point average of 85 or above in his/her master’s studies and a thesis score of above 85.

-Candidates without an engineering background, as well as candidates with a doctorate in medicine, will be required to complete 15 credits in science and biomedical engineering, some at the undergraduate level.
-Supplementary subjects will be determined according to the student’s academic record.
+Candidates without an engineering background, as well as candidates with a doctorate in medicine, will be required to complete 10 credits in science and biomedical engineering, some at the undergraduate level.
+Candidates without a biomedical engineering background will be required to complete 1 supplementary credit (see table below).

 In addition, the decision of the Faculty Graduate Committee will be based on certificates, CV, professional achievements, professional letters of recommendation and the recommendation of the interviewing committee.